datalad-handbook/book/docs/usecases/HCP_dataset.rst

 Using the :command:`datalad addurls` command, the HCP data release is aggregated into a large amount (N ~= 5000) of datasets.
-A lean top-level dataset combines all datasets into a nested dataset hierarchy that recreates the original HCP data releases structure.
+A lean top-level dataset combines all datasets into a nested dataset hierarchy that recreates the original HCP data release's structure.
 The topmost dataset contains one subdataset per subject with the subject's release notes, and within each subject's subdataset, each additional available subdirectory is another subdataset.
 This preserves the original structure of the HCP data release, but builds it up from sensible